 Police Letters

-This is a standard document that does not require solicitor certification in order to be eligible for the apostille.
-Most orders are completed in just 1-2 working days all being well.
+Police Letters are usually issued with an ink signature from the issuing Police Official, making them eligible for apostille only.
+No solicitor certification is required.
+Most apostilles are completed in 1–2 working days once received.
 If you also need a translation or embassy attestation services the processing time will be increased.

 When providing evidence that you do not have a criminal history you can request a letter from the police that states you have no criminal record.
 This document can also state that a criminal history exists and if this is the case you should check if this affects your reason for needing the document.
 We can still apostille a police letter that states a history.